Ideas-on-Stage/ideasonstage.com/content/services/presentations-training/inclusion-and-networking/index.en.md

 +++
 draft		= true
-title		= "Liderazgo Colaborativo" description = "Overcome gender bias and information silos in your company, and boost your performance." weight		= 6 categories	= [ "Training & Workshops" ] urlredirect	= ""
+title		= "Gender-Balanced Leadership" description = "Overcome gender bias and information silos in your company, and boost your performance." weight		= 5 categories	= [ "Training & Workshops" ] urlredirect	= ""
 showrefs	= false
-url 			= "/formacion-presentaciones/inclusion-and-networking/"
+url 			= "/presentations-training/gender-balanced-leadership/"
+picture		= "/presentations-training/gender-balanced-leadership/image.jpg"
+button		= "Learn More"
 +++

 ## Overcome gender bias and information silos in your company, and boost your performance.